 Manipulative behaviors can be a positive sign that the youngster is learning how to navigate the social world.
 At the same time, in some cases, manipulation is misunderstood or confused with frustration.
-Is a youngster with Aspergers (high functioning autism) screaming because he is in pain - or because he wants to do something?
-Misunderstanding manipulation and frustrations is easy to do with Aspergers.
+Is a youngster with Aspergers or High-Functioning Autism (HFA) screaming because he is in pain, or because he wants to do something?
+Misunderstanding manipulation and frustrations is easy to do with this disorder.

-Various forms of manipulation can be seen in Aspergers kids as follows:
+Various forms of manipulation can be seen in Aspergers and HFA kids as follows:

 • Confusion Promotion: To manipulate the mother or father, the youngster brings up topics that are related, but not important for the discussion.
 In this form of manipulation, the goal is to confuse the mother or father to get what they want in a roundabout manner.
 Moms and dads often learn to ask direct questions to reduce the confusion level and not to give in to frustration over being confused.

-• Temper Tantrums: The standard temper tantrum is an example of a type of manipulation found in kids with Aspergers.
+• Temper Tantrums: The standard temper tantrum is an example of a type of manipulation found in kids on the autism spectrum.
 In this situation, the youngster makes a request calmly.
 It may be unreasonable.
 When the youngster does not get his way, he may meet this negative response with yelling, destroying things, banging, stomping and even rolling on the floor.
 Moms and dads who are struggling with kids using temper tantrums learn to ignore them completely, except where the youngster may be injured.

-Moms and dads and caregivers end up frustrated when it comes to Aspergers children and manipulation.
+Moms and dads end up frustrated when it comes to being manipulated by their children.
 You may be unsure of how to stop the poor behavior and get back to having a truthful and open relationship.
 Solutions often require patience and the ability to see what the underlying, unmet need is.

 Here are some suggestions:

 • Create an open environment as much as possible.
 Encourage your youngster to state what they want as directly as possible.
-Some Aspergers kids may not be able to communicate effectively.
+Some Aspergers and HFA kids may not be able to communicate effectively.

 • Disengage from the behavior occurring, but not the individual.
 If you feel powerless or unable to manage the situation, direct the individual to someone else.